Going through a divorce can leave you emotionally and financially drained.

 If you do qualify for an uncontested divorce, you will need an attorney to prepare and finalize the settlement agreement.
 Trial can be avoided using mediation or arbitration, both of which Jeffrey W. Goldblatt can help you with.

 It is important to speak with an attorney knowledgeable in family law matters in order to determine if your divorce is uncontested.
-Divorce attorney Jeffrey W. Goldblatt in East Brunswick, Freehold, and Wall, New Jersey, represents clients involved in both types of divorce.
-As your lawyer, Mr. Goldblatt can look at the specific circumstances of your situation and determine if you qualify for an uncontested divorce.
+Divorce attorney Jeffrey W. Goldblatt in East Brunswick and Wall, New Jersey, represents clients involved in both types of divorce.
+As your divorce lawyer, Mr. Goldblatt can look at the specific circumstances of your situation and determine if you qualify for an uncontested divorce.

 Collaboration is an alternative to a contentious trial that can not only save time and money, but can also work to create or preserve an amicable relationship with your spouse.
 Collaborative law may be the answer for couples willing to negotiate the terms of their separation in an alternative forum.
-If it is a viable option for you and spouse, attorney Jeffrey W. Goldblatt in East Brunswick, Freehold, and Wall, New Jersey can help guide you through the process.
+If it is a viable option for you and spouse, attorney Jeffrey W. Goldblatt in East Brunswick and Wall, NJ, can help guide you through the process.

 Collaborative law is a relatively new way of handling the legal issues raised during this time.
 In a collaborative divorce, the separating couple must agree to resolve their differences through negotiation.
 They must be motivated to resolve issues without resorting to the court and each spouse is asked to pledge not to proceed to trial.

-Each party is represented by an attorney of their own choosing.
+Each party is represented by a lawyer of their own choosing.
 Parties then meet to negotiate an agreement that will be presented to the court to become legally binding.
 The agreement addresses all issues, including division of marital property, child custody, parenting time, and child support.
 If needed, other professionals, such as mental health and financial professionals, may offer suggestions in regard to complicated issues.

 Mediation is an alternative to traditional litigation.
 Rather than each party retaining a lawyer in preparation for a prolonged legal battle or negotiation, the parties agree to pursue a resolution of their issues by selecting an individual to act as a neutral third party.
 This third party can provide guidance in order to reach a settlement of all contested issues.